-To even begin to understand the concept of online gambling in India and the legislation (or the lack of it) that governs it, we will first need to understand the country’s ties with regular, tangible, real-life based gambling.
+To even begin to understand the concept of India Betting Laws and the legislation (or the lack of it) that governs it, we will first need to understand the country’s ties with regular, tangible, real-life based gambling.

 In India, the origins of gambling date back to the times of the kings.
 Even the most revered and monumental works of mythological literature such as The Ramayana and The Mahabharata have mentioned the wide spread popularity of gambling among both the royal and the common-man communities.
 In fact, some of the biggest decisions the kings ever made were determined by chance, a roll of the dice.